 Wat Pho is one of the oldest temples in Bangkok, Thailand.
 Located a short distance from the Grand Palace, this temple has some of the largest collections of Buddha images in Thailand.
 Not forgetting the most famous reclining Buddha which is 46 meters long and 15 meters high.
 Decorated in laksana the feet of the Reclining Buddha are 5 meters long.

 Do you need a little luck along your journey?
 Purchase a bowl of coins at the entrance to the Reclining Buddha and drop them into the 108 bronze bowls along the lengths of the interior walls.
 This may be one of our challenges!

 Wat Arun is situated on the opposite side of Wat Pho along the Chao Phraya River.
 You’ll find the design quite different to the other temples.
 This is because the spires are decorated with tiny pieces of Chinese porcelain and coloured glass – placed delicately into complex patterns.

 You can climb the stairway on the side of the prang which leads to a terrace.
 We wouldn’t recommend it due to safety – it’s very steep!

 Just outside the temple grounds are little stalls, where you can dress in traditional Thai costume including the gold Thai Ram Dance Headdress Crown, gold fingernails and the odd Thai sword or two!

 **Did we forget to mention this is also one of the fun challenges!**

 The Royal Barge National Museum

-Each beautiful Royal barge is registered as a national heritage and can be reached by boat which is why it is on the list of places during the Bangkok river race.
+Each beautiful Royal barge is registered as a national heritage and can be reached by boat.
+A good reason why it’s on the list of places during our Bangkok river race.

 Find answers to a selection of fun trivia questions while viewing these truly beautiful Royal Barges,